Sitalobr/100-days-of-code/r1-log.md

 ### R1D5

 Improved the logic of the app inspired in the rock-paper-scissors.
 Still focused in the interface and in the understanding of new themes.
 Learned how the unit of measurement dp works #alwaysUse

+### R1D6

+I created a new app's structure to apply acquired knowledge about layout.
+The goal this time is to configure an interface inspired in a news' app able to be well seen in all screen sizes and dpi.
+Improved the knowledge in layout by studying dpi and constraints concepts.